Case Study

 Test the metaphor before building

-"Do cats eat dust?" could have been caught in week 1 with a sketch test.
+"Do cats eat dust?" could have surfaced in week one with a single sketch test, saving weeks of

 Kill your darlings early

-The three-eyed creature came from Ana's multicultural design background.
+The fictional three-eyed creature emerged from teams multicultural design background, not from

 Other Projects